Last Updated on November 20, 2024 by Kittredge Cherry

 Murray’s ongoing friendship with Roosevelt is described in the 2016 book, “The Firebrand and the First Lady: Portrait of a Friendship: Pauli Murray, Eleanor Roosevelt, and the Struggle for Social Justice” by women’s studies professor Patricia Bell-Scott.

 In the early 1960s President John Kennedy appointed Murray to the Commission on the Status of Women Committee.
-The future saint worked with Martin Luther King Jr. and Bayard Rustin on civil rights — and criticized the 1963 March on Washington at the time for excluding women from leadership.
+The future saint worked with Martin Luther King Jr. and openly gay activist Bayard Rustin on civil rights — and criticized the 1963 March on Washington at the time for excluding women from leadership.
 In 1965 Murray became the first African American to receive a law doctorate from Yale.
 A year later Murray co-founded the National Organization for Women.
 Before becoming a Supreme Court Justice, Ruth Bader Ginsberg relied on Murray’s legal arguments to win the Reed v.
 Reed case, a major milestone in prohibiting sex discrimination.

 Pauli Murray had a second career as a priest